 Muriel with her younger brother Guy played in the first ever international badminton match, Ireland v England in Dublin, January 1903.
-The match was played during the Championships of All Ireland and consisted of 3 men’s singles 2 men’s and mixed doubles, Guy would lose his men’s singles but would win his mixed doubles with his sister Muriel, this would be the one and only time that Guy Lucas played for England, the match was won by England 5-2.
+The match was played during the Championships of All Ireland and consisted of 3 men’s singles 2 men’s and mixed doubles, Guy would lose his men’s singles but would win his mixed doubles with his sister Muriel, he also won his men’s doubles with George Thamas, this would be the one and only time that Guy Lucas played for England, the match was won by England 5-2.

 In the 1903 All Ireland Championships Muriel playing with Mabel Hardy would win the woman’s doubles quite comfortably.
 Guy Lucas playing with R.D.
 Marshall would win the men’s doubles, English players would win three out of the four Irish titles, at that time there were no women’s singles played in this championship.